 On March 1, prosecutors asked for more than 20 days of excludable time because Forchion appealed a judge’s January 12 order denying his release.
 Forchion appealed this decision to the appellate court on January 20 and also filed an appeal to the Supreme Court on February 26, but the petition was denied.

 Forchion was also given 67 days of excludable before he went on trial in November 2017, where he beat the second-degree witness tampering charge.

 “It’s like I wasn’t here, like it didn’t count, like it doesn’t count, but I’m locked in a cage,” he said.
 “It counts to me.
 Every minute of the day counts for me.”

-Under the bail reform bill, defendants can be held without bail for months on end.
+Under the bail reform act, defendants can be held without bail for months on end.
 And sometimes those individuals have had their cases acquitted.